Josiane Balasko: Career

-1973–1980: The beginning
+1973–1980: Early years

-Balasko began her career in 1973 and was 23 years old when she first appeared on screen, in the short L'Agression, with Patrick Bouchitey.
+Balasko began her career in 1973.
+She was 23 years old when she first appeared on screen, in the short L'Agression, with Patrick Bouchitey.
 She was in the movie L'an 01, directed by Jacques Doillon.

 After an absence of three years she returned to the screen in 1976 in the film The Tenant, directed by Roman Polanski, with a screenplay written by him and Gérard Brach.
 The movie was based on the novel written by Roland Topor.

-Balasco career exploded in 1977, with her appearing in seven films over the course of the year.
-She first appeared in "Solveig et le Violon turc", with Eugène Ionesco and Dominique Lavanant.
-Then, she played Simone in "Une fille unique" alongside her boyfriend at the time, Bruno Moynot.
-She made an appearance in Animal, directed by Claude Zidi, on a screenplay written by him, Michel Audiard and Dominique Fabre.
-It was a big success with more than three million attendances in France, the movie was #5 in 1977 in France.
+Balasco career exploded in 1977, when she appeared in seven films over the course of the year.
+She first appeared in Solveig et le Violon turc, with Eugène Ionesco and Dominique Lavanant.
+She played Simone in Une fille unique, alongside her boyfriend at the time, Bruno Moynot.

+She appeared in Animal, directed by Claude Zidi, with a screenplay written by him, Michel Audiard, and Dominique Fabre.
+It was a big success with more than three million attendances in France; the movie was #5 in 1977 in France.
 She appeared in Pardon Mon Affaire, Too!, directed by Yves Robert and written by him and Jean-Loup Dabadie.
-The movie was also a big success with more than two million attending in France alone, and was no.8 in 1977 in France.
+The movie was also a big success, with more than two million attending in France alone, and was #8 in 1977 in France.

 She played Nadine in This Sweet Sickness, directed by Claude Miller, based on the novel written by Patricia Highsmith.
-The movie starred Gérard Depardieu, Miou-Miou, Claude Piéplu, Dominique Laffin and Christian Clavier.
-She also acted, under the direction of Philippe Monnier, in Monsieur Papa, in which the dialogue was written by Jean-Marie Poiré.
+The movie starred Gérard Depardieu, Miou-Miou, Claude Piéplu, Dominique Laffin, and Christian Clavier.

+She also acted in Monsieur Papa, directed by Philippe Monnier, and with dialogue written by Jean-Marie Poiré.
+Balasko starred alongside Claude Brasseur, Nathalie Baye, Daniel Auteuil and Éva Darlan.